rhgrant10/Groupy/docs/pages/quickstart.rst

     >>> from groupy import Group
     >>> group = Group.list().first
-    >>> num_messages = group.message_count
+    >>> group.message_count
+    1348

+As you can see, this group contains 1348 messages.
 If you attempt to obtain the number of messages in a group by obtaining the length of the list of messages, you'll probably find they're not equal.

 .. code-block:: python